blac-byte/MeetMyProf/app/models/README.md

 ## Models
-The models folder contains all the db tables used in the web app.
+Models folder consists of all the database models used in the project

 1. User
 2. Student